 The three website creation tools we’ll be discussing aren’t just tools.
 They’re platforms, intended to provide anyone with an idea a pedestal to promote themselves.
 The three sites we’re going to look at in this post are WordPress, Blogspot and Tumblr.

-WordPress is by far the most professional of the current website creation platforms available today.
+WordPress is by far the most professional of the current WordPress business website creation platforms available today.
 It features a simple and easy-to-follow interface, a support blog and helpful tutorial to get you started, and is ideal for just about any type of site.
 Company profile, artist or writer portfolio, personal blog and online journal – WordPress has a theme and format that will work for all of these and allow you to present your content in a manner that’s both appropriate, appealing and engaging toward readers.

 Anyone with a WordPress account can follow your site, meaning whenever they log in, they’ll be greeted with your latest post on their Dashboard, making it easier than ever to stay up to date on all that’s happening with your blog.

 Posts can be categorized and labeled with searchable tags, which potential readers can then find you through.
 WordPress is also often noted for its SEO compatibility.
 SEO – search engine optimization – allows web browsers like Google, Bing and Yahoo to find keywords in your website and present them in the results page to people who have queried similar terms.

 If your site begins to take off and you want your own domain, you can purchase one and host it on WordPress for a small annual fee.